EVAC+: Multi-scale V-net with Deep Feature CRF Layers for Brain Extraction: Discussion (Limitations and Future work)

-The paper emphasizes on the enhancement of the overall architecture, but there are still other changes for fine tuning the model for potentially better performance.
-For instance, Instance Normalization was proposed in StyleGAN~\cite{karras2019style} and had cases where it performed reasonably well in medical imaging tasks~\cite{schilling2019synthesized}.
-Many losses have been proposed as alternatives to dice loss which we would like to test in the future~\cite{salehi2017tversky, hoopes2022synthstrip}.
+The paper emphasizes the enhancement of the overall architecture, but keeps the changes in the base architecture minimal.
+However, there are various changes we can make to the base V-net architecture.
+Instance Normalization was proposed in StyleGAN~\cite{karras2019style} and had cases where it performed reasonably well in medical imaging tasks~\cite{schilling2019synthesized}.
+Many losses have been proposed as alternatives to Dice Loss~\cite{salehi2017tversky, hoopes2022synthstrip}.
+Even though we are not using the whole Vision Transformer~\cite{VIT} architecture, it has been reported that just applying self-attention to the Convolutional Neural Networks could be beneficial to its robustness~\cite{wang2022can}.
+Future work would be refining our model with these techniques for better quality outputs.

+It is still controversial on whether a segmentation model should be based on Vision Transformers or Convolutional Networks.
+Despite the recent advancements in Vision Transformers, we did not focus on or use the method in this paper as they tend to be trained on more training data and training epochs~\cite{bai2021transformers}, which is often not suitable for large volumetric medical images.
+Also, despite the efforts to combine U-net and Transformers to utilize more global contextual info~\cite{jiang2022swinbts}, our model focuses more on correcting local errors, which is where the errors from methods are in Brain extraction tasks.

+Despite the fast speed of the Deep Learning prediction using GPUs, CRFasRNNLayer with more features can be a bottleneck when done with CPUs.
+While we can reduce the time complexity by reducing iterations within the CRF layer as the original paper suggests, training with simpler models can be a faster solution.
+Future work would be retraining the outputs of the model with a simpler model to keep the benefits of the CRF layer's output refinement while reducing time complexity.